sujan-sarker/sujan-sarker.github.io/_pages/about.md

 Thanks for visiting!

-I am Sujan Sarker.
+I am Sujan Sarker, a second-year Ph.D. student in Computer Science at the University of Virginia.
+I am working as a Graduate Research Assistant at the Collaborative Robotics Lab under the supervision of Prof. Tariq Iqbal.
 I have completed my Master of Science (M.S.) and Bachelor of Science (B.Sc.) degrees in Computer Science and Engineering (CSE) from the  Department of Computer Science and Engineering, [University of Dhaka (DU)](https://www.du.ac.bd/), Dhaka, Bangladesh.
-Now, I am working as an assistant professor at the Department of Robotics and Mechatronics in the same university.
-My research interests include, but are not limited to Wireless Sensor Networks, Mobile crowdsensing, Edge Computing, Mobile Device Cloud, Internet of Things (IoT), Distributed Systems, Cyber Physical Systems, Human Robot Interaction (HRI), and Machine Learning Applications.
+Now, I am also an assistant professor (On leave) at the Department of Robotics and Mechatronics at the same university.
+My research interests include, but are not limited to, Wireless Sensor Networks, Mobile crowdsensing, Edge Computing, Mobile Device Cloud, Internet of Things (IoT), Distributed Systems, Cyber-Physical Systems, Human-Robot Interaction (HRI), and Machine Learning Applications.

 **For additional information, please see my [CV](https://sujan-sarker.github.io/cv/) and [publications](https://sujan-sarker.github.io/publications/).**